movestore/Add_Elevation/README.md

 In case the `adapt_alt` parameter is set to TRUE, the algorithm detects altitude/height measures in your data (by the phrases `height` or `altitude`) and adapts it by subtracting the DEM estimate from it, i.e. transforming a height above mean sea level to height above ground.
 It then generates a table of mean and standard deviation (sd) individual adapted altitudes/heights and histograms as well as duration adapted mean and sd individual adapted values.
 Please note that height measurements of any tracking devices have rather large errors.

-Note that if your data contain height above ellispoid, they will be used in this App, but height above ground is not adapted to it.
-It is planned to update this App with such a functionality.
-Mean sea level height can be calculated as height above ellipsoid minus the interpolated geoid height at the specified location.
-Geoid height is a complex value that differs by region, but can be obtained from the [Earth Gravitational Model 2008 (EGM2008)](https://earth-info.nga.mil/index.php?dir=wgs84&action=wgs84#tab_egm2008).
+If your data contain height above ellispoid, please select the setting `Adapt for height above ellipsoid`.
+Then your adapted altitude will additioanlly be adapted with a modelled geoid height (i.e. added to it) at each location, to get the true height of your animal.
+Geoid height is a complex value that differs by region, but has been obtained in 1 arc-minute resolution from the [Earth Gravitational Model 2008 (EGM2008)](https://earth-info.nga.mil/index.php?dir=wgs84&action=wgs84#tab_egm2008).

-Ground elevation as well as the adapted height/altitude measure are appended to the input data set and passed on to the next App.
+Ground elevation, EGM2008 geoid height as well as the adapted height/altitude measure are appended to the input data set and passed on to the next App.
 Thus, they can be used as attribute parameters there.
 Furthermore, they can be written as part of the data set to output files if using the rds 2 csv, Write Shapefile, Write GPX or similar Apps.

 It is necessary to include the Time Lag Between Locations App before this App in the workflow.